PagerTree/pt4-docusaurus/blog/multi-tenant-sso-using-devise.md

 ## SSO Workflow Overview

-If you are not familiar with SSO that's ok, I am going to go over the basic ideas (a full explanation is outside the scope of this article).&#x20;
+If you are not familiar with SSO that's ok, I am going to go over the basic ideas (a full explanation is outside the scope of this article).

 If you've ever logged in to an app using your Microsoft, Google, or work account, it likely used SAML to exchange information about your authentication. **The IdP is responsible for the authentication of users (aka verifying users are who they say they are)**.